 Then in the summer, you can craft stories about families that are growing and thriving thanks to your organization.
 You could share stories about employees in your workforce program who’ve built new careers or families who’ve managed to attain greater stability through more permanent housing opportunities.

-Not every nonprofit organization helps humans, but when yours does, make sure that human element shines through.
+Not every nonprofit organization helps people, but when yours does, make sure that human element shines through.
 No organization can run without that human touch, and centering your story on that is a great place to start.
-People can see right through what feels contrived, so be genuine.
-With the right storytellers and team, you’re destined for greatness.

 People want to see who they’re helping and how.
-If you’re telling stories about the lives your nonprofit has helped improve – tell them.
+If you have stories about the lives your nonprofit has helped improve – tell them.
 Use real-life photos, examples they’re comfortable with, resources you connected them with, and quotes to showcase the candidness of their situation.
 Realness begets connection, don’t forget it.

 Now sometimes this can get tricky.
 Depending on the kind of work your organization does, anonymity may be an issue, or there may be other ethical reasons why you might hesitate to disclose particular details about people’s situations.